thenaesh/BubbleBlast/README.md

 Action 3: Load the "Magnets" prepackaged level and hit the 4 side star bubbles in a manner such that the game is won (one colour of projectile to each).

 Expectation 3: The game should end and segue to the win screen, where the "special" score at the bottom is exactly 4.
+This is because the special score is incremented each time a special bubble is triggered.

+Action 4: Design a new level with 2 rows: top row with all red bubbles except 1 lightning bubble, next row with all indestructable bubbles except 1 bomb bubble placed touching the top row's lightning bubble and 1 lightning bubbles placed elsewhere in the row not touching any other special bubble.
+Play the level and hit the lower row's lightning bubble.

+Expectation 4: The game should end in a victory due to the special bubble cascade and the top row's lightning bubble destroying the entire top row.
+The special score should be 3, since the special score is incremented in each recursive call in `performSpecialEffectOnSelf`.

 ### Problem 9: The Bells & Whistles